milk type

 background

 Since 2016, Fraser Norton and Rachel Yarrow have been making their French-inspired goat's cheeses at the Earth Trust Farm in South Oxfordshire, a project run by an environmental charity that provides tenancies for new food businesses with a focus on sustainable land management.
-The unpasteurised milk used by Fraser and Rachel now comes entirely from their own herd of purebred Anglo Nubian goats, a breed beloved of cheesemakers for the high fat content of its milk.
-Sinodun Hill, with its distinctive truncated pyramid shape, is similar in style to a Pouligny-Saint-Pierre cheese of the Loire Valley, with a light, mousse-like, gently citric paste complemented by the slightly nutty edge provided by the rind.
+Sinodun Hill has a light, mousse-like, gently citric paste complemented by the slightly yeasty note provided by the rind.
 The rind often develops a speckling of blue and grey moulds as it ages, adding even more flavour and character.

 our work with this cheese